vectordotdev/content-old/posts/promql-guide.md

 ![](./images/promql-guide/sum-rate.png)

-This tells you how many total HTTP requests there are, but some are obviously more indicative of others.
+This tells you how many total HTTP requests there are, but some are obviously more indicative than others.

 `sum by(status_code) (rate(http_requests_total[5m]))`